spt41bk/MT-LowRec/README.md

 The repository is for the following research:

-Utilizing Neural Machine Translation for Low-Resource Languages
+Investigating Phrase-Based and Neural-Based Machine Translation onLow-Resource Settings

-This work utilized Neural Machine Translation [1] for low-resource languages.
+This work trained Neural Machine Translation [1] and Statistical Machine Translation on low-resource languages.
 Experiments were conducted on the following language pairs:

 1. Japanese-English

-2. Czech-English
+2. Indonesian-Vietnamese

 3. English-Vietnamese

-4. Indonesian-Vietnamese

-5. Czech-Vietnamese

 # Dependencies